 - Lampshade Hanging: Willow, Oz and Xander hilariously subvert and discuss two main tropes: Pre-Asskicking One-Liner and Throwing Your Sword Always Works.
 For more hilarity, Buffy successfully pulls off both later on.
 It's probably because she's the Slayer

-- Latex Perfection: Ken's rubber mask.
+- Latex Perfection: Ken's skin mask.
 "Do you have any idea how hard it is to glue that thing on?!"

 - Linked List Clue Methodology: Buffy discovers that the runaways have all been stamped "CANDIDATE" by the blood bank.